-If $ r = 1 $ (that is, if $ \mathcal{A} $ is a conventional Wheeler NFA), we conclude that we can encode $ \mathcal{A} $ by using $ e \log \sigma (1 + o(1)) + O(e) $ bits (we assume that every state is reachable from the initial state, thus $ e \ge n - 1) $ so that we can solve the SMLG problem in $ O(m \log \log \sigma) $ time, that is, we retrieve the time and space bound which were already known for Wheeler automata \cite{gagie2017, cotumacciojacm}.
-If $ r = O(1) $, we can still solve pattern matching queries in linear time (for constant alphabets), thus breaking the lower bound by Equi et al., while only storing a compact representation of $ \mathcal{A} $.
+In particular, if $ r = 1 $ (that is, if $ \mathcal{A} $ is a conventional Wheeler DFA), then $ \mathfrak{e} = e $, and we retrieve the time and space bounds already known for Wheeler automata \cite{gagie2017, cotumacciojacm}.
+If $ r = O(1) $, we can still solve pattern matching queries in linear time (for constant alphabets), thus breaking the lower bound by Equi et al. while only storing a compressed representation of $ \mathcal{A} $.

-Due to space constraints, some proofs and some auxiliary results can be found in the appendix.